-- 4.11.1 Where a water closet compartment for the ambulant disabled is provided under clause 4.1.2, it shall comply with the following: - (a) have internal dimensions of a standard compartment with a minimum width of 920 mm; - (b) have grab bars on both sides of the compartment to act as handhold for ambulant user to stand as illustrated in Figure 42; - (c) not have spring activated seat; - (d) be equipped with a door complying with clause 4.2; and - (e) have a ambulant disabled sign placed on the outside of the door indicating that the compartment is suitable for use by persons who require grab bars.
+- 4.11.1 Where a water closet compartment for the ambulant disabled is provided under clause 4.1.2, it shall comply with the following: - (a) have internal dimensions of a standard compartment;

+- (b) have grab bars on both sides of the compartment to act as handhold for ambulant user to stand as illustrated in Figure 43; - (c) not have spring activated seat; - (d) be equipped with a door complying with clause 4.2; and - (e) have a sign placed on the outside of the door indicating that the compartment is suitable for use by persons who require grab bars.

-Note: Water closet compartment for the ambulant disabled is not suitable for wheelchair users and shall not be taken as an alternative to individual washroom or water closet compartment for wheelchair users.
+Water closet compartment for the ambulant disabled is not suitable for wheelchair users and shall not be taken as an alternative to individual washroom or water closet compartment for wheelchair users.